Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Results

-At the shock zones of Shock~1 and Shock~2, the spectral indices have values of $\alpha_{2,3}\approx 0.58$–0.75, consistent with shock Mach numbers of $M_s\approx 3$–5.
-Downstream of the shocks, the synchrotron spectrum steepens as a result of radiative cooling of the CRe population, producing the larger $\alpha_{2,3}$ values visible behind the shock fronts in Figures~\ref{f6} and \ref{f7}.
-The 2D maps of $\alpha_{2,3}$ also display pronounced small-scale fluctuations, closely paralleling similar variations in $S_{\nu}$.
-These fluctuations arise primarily from nonuniform distributions of turbulent magnetic fields, whereas the spatial variation of $\varepsilon_{\rm CRe}$ is relatively smooth, as indicated by the slice maps of $B$ and $\varepsilon_{\rm CRe}$.
+At the surfaces of Shock~1 and Shock~2, the radio spectral indices are $\alpha_{2,3}\approx 0.58$–0.75, corresponding to shock Mach numbers $M_s\approx 3$–5.
+Downstream of the shocks, the synchrotron spectrum steepens as a result of radiative cooling of the CRe population, producing the larger $\alpha_{2,3}$ values visible behind the shock fronts, as in the head-on mergers.

-To further investigate the synchrotron-emission morphology, Figure~\ref{f8} presents $S_{\nu}$, obtained by integrating the synchrotron emissivity $j_{\nu}$ along the LoS, together with volume-rendered images of the full 3D distribution of $j_{\nu}$ at 150~MHz and 1.33~GHz, viewed from four different orientations, for the \texttt{m4m2$\theta$10} model at $t/t_0=1.0$.
-These examples illustrate how the apparent morphology of radio relics—including their shape, extent, and brightness contrast—depends on the viewing direction, even though the underlying shock is the same.
-The comparison between the 2D $S_{\nu}$ maps and the 3D $j_{\nu}$ structures also highlights how complex volumetric synchrotron features are projected into observed relic morphologies.

-Figure~\ref{f8} further demonstrates the presence of patchy, fine features in both the projected and volume-rendered maps, generated largely by highly intermittent, spatially nonuniform magnetic fields.
-The numerical resolution of the $512^3$ simulation, $\Delta x = 19.5$ kpc, is close to or slightly larger than the Coulomb mean free path in the ICM \citep[e.g.,][]{brunetti2014}.
-Considering that the physics operating near and below the Coulomb scale remains uncertain, future high-sensitivity, high-resolution radio observations—such as those enabled by the SKA \citep[e.g.,][]{Dewdney2009} or the ngVLA \citep[e.g.,][]{Murphy2018}—would help probe the turbulent magnetic fields and fluid–plasma dynamics imprinted on substructure in $S_{\nu}$.

-Finally, the radio surface brightness $S_{\nu}$ does not necessarily track the bolometric X-ray brightness $L_X$, since these emissions arise from different physical processes.
-In particular, although the locations of merger shocks generally coincide in $S_{\nu}$ and $L_X$ maps, the correspondence is not always one-to-one, as seen, for example, for the \texttt{m4m2$\theta$10} model at $t/t_0=0.8$.
-This behavior is also seen in some observed merging clusters: shocks have been detected in radio but not in X-ray, or vice versa \citep[see, e.g.,][and references therein]{lee2025}.